mihasya/mihasya.github.com/_posts/2015-07-12-sustainable-oss-projects.md

 maintain a mailing list, apply patches by hand, set up some jury-rigged systems for running tests.
 It's all free, and it's all great.
-Use it. `go-metrics` and `go-tigertonic` do not take advantage of the OSS ecosystem, and I am about to fix the shit out of that.
+Use it. `go-metrics` and `go-tigertonic` do not take advantage of the OSS ecosystem, and I am about to fix that.
 One other small note here: you should make it very easy to replicate the exact process that the build is going to perform locally.
 There should be a `Makefile` or something similar containing the one command that the build tool is going to run so that folks can validate their branches easily without having to wait on the CI tool to run against their PR.

 Hopefully you find our experience with maintaining and reviving `go-metrics` helpful, and this story helps you avoid similar pitfalls.
 Happy hacking.